graffitijr/PyCommandLineGUI/README.md

 The way to give this for the program to reference is with the set_levels() function.

+NOTE: v1.1.0 allows you to avoid working with the translation dictionary as it is done for you, but for more control, it is still useful.

 ### Console Clear Error

 Some consoles dont allow the main clear type, and instead print a character of a box with an X. The way to get around this is using the fallback option, but this may cause flickering or a sliding effect and is not as good as the main one.